hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 1. It paved the way for later constructed languages, demonstrating both the potential and pitfalls of such projects.

-2. Some Volapük words have entered other languages, such as "Volapuk" itself, which is used in some languages to mean "gibberish" or "nonsense language".
+2. Some Volapük words have entered other languages, such as “Volapuk” itself, which is used in some languages to mean “gibberish” or “nonsense language”.

-3. The concept of a "volapuk" as a universal language has inspired numerous literary and artistic works.
+3. The concept of a “volapuk” as a universal language has inspired numerous literary and artistic works.

 4. Volapük clubs and societies still exist in some parts of the world, maintaining interest in the language.